Acelogic/Acelogic/README.md

 <!--ABOUT ME CODE-->
 **🌱 About myself**<br>

-✔️ I am **Miguel Cruz**, a Software Engineer interested in desktop and mobile operating system development and security since 2011 starting with IOS 5 and Android Gingerbread<br>
+✔️ I am **Miguel Cruz**, a Software Engineer interested in desktop, mobile operating system development, and security since 2011 starting with IOS 5 and Android Gingerbread<br>

 ✔️ I have experience in full stack web development and also embedded development<br>